acun1994/30days-unity2d/docs/day13.md

 Heading is a marker GameObject.
 It is used to provide an initial heading for the asteroids, so that they kinda converge in the center of the screen.
 It is then randomly rotated within a range of +- 20 degrees, to spread them out a bit.

 ## Spawning Smaller Asteroids on Explosion

+Used in the Destroy code of the Asteroid GameObject
 ```
 if (nestLevel > 1){
     List<GameObject> astChild = new List<GameObject>();